kris-hansen/beads-vscode/TESTING.md

 ### Integration Tests (`src/test/suite/`)

 Tests that require the VSCode extension host to run.
-These test the full extension functionality including commands and tree providers.
+These test the full extension functionality including commands, tree providers, and **bd CLI integration**.

 **Run with:** `npm run test:integration`